 Join us on 20th September for an intimate supper cooked by Ed Balls and our community volunteers, in our new community kitchen on the Priory Green Estate.
 Ed will also demo his signature cheese souffle and share stories and recipes from his highly varied career.
 All proceeds will support our work tackling food poverty and education.See more and book

-With our kitchen almost complete, we're getting ready to welcome teams back in to cook, connect and have fun together.
-We offer a choice of formats, a massive range of menus and loads of fun.
-Take a look at the different options and feel free to contact us for a brief chat or a full proposal.Find out more
+With our kitchen now complete, we’re ready to welcome teams in to cook, connect and have fun together.
+We offer a choice of formats, a massive range of menus and an unforgettable experience.
+Take a look at our different options and feel free to contact us for a brief chat or a full proposal.Find out more

 We’ve joined forces with The Felix Project (FareShare) to create a surplus food pantry at our Kings Cross kitchen.
 Members pay £3.50 a week, which entitles them to come in and shop for a basket of fresh, frozen and storecupboard ingredients (worth between £15 and £25).Register your interest